 There is a very, very strong presumption that a bank account that is titled as joint tenants with right of survivorship goes to the survivor upon the death of the other account holder, and the bank can safely turn over the funds to the survivor without requiring probate.

 In Arkansas you have five years from the date of death of the decedent to Open a probate estate for the deceased individual and to file their will for probate.
 After the five year deadline has expired, You can no longer file the will for a regular probate proceeding.
 After the expiration of the...Read more »

 The Arkansas lawyer appointed as my aunt's executor upon her death has NOT closed either of their estates.
 They were simple cases, with simple wills, with minimal moneys and little property involved.
 The wills were followed per each of my Aunt and Uncle's wishes.
-The Arkansas lawyer fails to...
+The Arkansas lawyer...
 Read more »

 My mom recently passed and I don't have the money pay her debts until/unless I can sell her house.
 I know her estate is fits within the guidelines of a small estate.
 I have 3 other siblings too.
 I'm just not sure of the process in Arkansas.